rweigel/stats/hw.md

 In a certain city, there are only two delivery companies, and their vehicle colors are yellow and orange.
 A witness saw a delivery vehicle run over a dog and leave the scene.
 In this city,

-* 80% of the delivery vechicles are orange;
+* 80% of the delivery vehicles are orange;
-* 20% of the delivery vechicles are yellow; and
+* 20% of the delivery vehicles are yellow; and
-* the witness claimed they saw an orange delivery vechicle run over the dog.
-The witness was tested in recreations of the incident and it was found that 75% of the time they correctly identified the color of the delivery vechicle (no actual dogs were harmed in the recreation).
+* the witness claimed they saw an orange delivery vehicle run over the dog.
+The witness was tested in recreations of the incident, and it was found that 75% of the time, they correctly identified the color of the delivery vehicle (no actual dogs were harmed in the recreation).

-What is the probability that the delivery vechicle that ran over the dog was orange?
+What is the probability that the delivery vehicle that ran over the dog was orange?

 Save your answer in a file named `HW3_1.pdf` in your repository.
-Be prepared to explain your answer at the whiteboard in class.
+Be prepared to explain your answer on the whiteboard in class.

 ## Formula Used in Class